 “Unfortunately, even the world’s most sophisticated security teams rarely have the visibility, intelligence or automation necessary to effectively scale the use of their machine identities,” said Kevin Bocek, chief cyber security strategist for Venafi.

 “This is true for both private and public organizations,” continued Bocek.
 “For example, only 69% of all federal sites enable HTTPS, despite BOD 18-01 requiring 100% HTTPS usage.
-It’s great that the Department of Homeland Security is driving agencies to improve their use of machine identities, but the federal government should also develop comprehensive machine identity protection strategies to achieve this goal.”
+It’s great that the Department of Homeland Security is driving agencies to improve their use of machine identities, but the federal government should also develop comprehensive machine identity management strategies to achieve this goal.”

 Do you find the results of Venafi’s research surprising?